Echeveria dactylifera Walther.

 This species is native to Mexico (Sinaloa, Durango, San Luis Potosi, Zacatecas, Jalisco and Aguascalientes).

-Echeveria dactylifera is a succulent that forms a large, stemless or short-stemmed rosette of reddish to reddish-brown, slightly glaucous leaves with red margins.
+Echeveria dactylifera is a succulent that forms a large stemless or short-stemmed rosette of reddish to reddish-brown, slightly glaucous leaves with red margins.
 The rosette grows up to 16 inches (40 cm) in diameter.
 Leaves are elliptic-oblong, strongly concave on the upper surface, up to 10 inches (25 cm) long, and up to 3.6 inches (9 cm) wide.
 Flowers are pink, tinged with orange, inside yellow, urn-shaped, up to 1.2 inches (3 cm) long, and up to 0.7 inches (1.8 cm) in diameter.
-In winter, they appear on many short, few-flowered branches at the top of a solitary, erect, up to 3.3 feet (1 m) tall stem.
+They appear on many short, few-flowered branches at the top of a solitary, erect, up to 3.3 feet (1 m) tall stem in winter.

 How to Grow and Care for Echeveria dactylifera